 Are flexible spending accounts affected by the premium holiday?

 Flexible spending account contributions are not health coverage premiums and will be collected for the month of December.

 The premium holiday affects health coverage premiums only.
 Other benefit deductions, such as retirement contributions, optional life insurance premiums, and voluntary disability coverage premiums will still be collected for the month of December.

 How will this affect my take home pay?

 Health coverage premiums are collected pre-tax thus lowering your tax liability and increasing your net pay.
-Since October health coverage premiums won’t be collected, the amount will be included in your pay as taxable income.
-In most cases, this could cause your take home pay to decrease on these paychecks as you may pay more in tax.
+Since December health coverage premiums won’t be collected, the amount will be included in your pay as taxable income.
+In some cases, this could cause your take home pay to decrease on these paychecks as you may pay more in tax.
 Individual tax scenarios may vary.